 Transition Career Partnerships (formerly Education Career Partnerships) is designed to prepare students for college and career opportunities leading students to postsecondary institutions for an industry recognized certification or licensure, an associate and/or higher college degree, and successful employment.
-Move On When Ready is a dual enrollment program for students to attend a postsecondary institution full-time during their junior and/or senior year of high school and receive high school credit and college credit simultaneously while attending college classes on the college campus, full-time.
+Move On When Ready is a dual enrollment program for students in grades 9-12 who qualify to participate.
+Students may enroll on a part-time or full-time basis as a MOWR student and take college courses.
+Students will receive high school and college credit simultaneously when attending and passing approved college classes.

 Transition Career Partnerships Vision

 To form partnerships that build workforce development opportunities for students through career pathways.

 To strengthen the link between secondary and postsecondary education and to maximize the successful, seamless transition of students from one educational level to another that includes increased student academic, career and technical achievement.
 To assure that every student will be prepared to advance to a successful career and understand the benefits of lifelong learning.

 Produce graduates who are ready for college level studies and/or direct entry into a high skill, high wage and high demand work force.

 Provide guidance to local systems in developing appropriate career pathways to increase and improve opportunities for students.

 Involve and engage business and industry through establishment of a local business council for the purpose of providing resources and support for secondary Career Technical Education and engaging students in workforce development.